BlondeBurrito/plotrs/README.md

 * Multiple colours and symbols can be used to plot data sets
 * Data can be sourced from one or more csv files - you're simply targeting certain columns in a given file for extraction
 * Error bars - plot uncertainty in `x` and `y` singly or jointly
+* Appropriate quadrants are drawn if your data makes use of negative `x-y` values

 ## Install